MatthiasWiesner/mysecrets/README.md

 ~~~

 Now you only need to open the `index.html` file with the browser.
-Alternatively, you can store the website on a storage of your choice (dropbox, AWS, google cloud).
+Alternatively, you can store the website on a storage of your choice (dropbox, AWS, google cloud, firebase, ppp.).

 ### Local Storage